fionanealon/python-exercises/README.md

 print("Fibonacci number", x, "is", ans)

-# Explanation and discussion of the Fibonacci number program in Python
+# Analysis

-The above program displays the Fibonacci number of x where x is the 7th Fibonacci number in the sequence.
+The above program displays the Fibonacci number of n where n is the 7th Fibonacci number in the sequence.
 A Fibonacci number sequence is  a sequence of numbers where the first two Fibonacci numbers in the sequence are 0 and 1.
 The next Fibonacci number is the sum of the previous 2 Fibonacci numbers.

-0 1 1 2 3 5 8
+The 7th Fibonacci number in the Fibonacci number sequence = 13 (0 1 1 2 3 5 8 13)

+In creating a Python program to calculate the 7th Fibonacci number, we must first choose the variables for the program.
+The variables for this program are i = 0 and j = 1 where i and j are the first two Fibonacci numbers in the sequence and are the basis from which all future Fibonacci numbers are caluclated.

+The second item that is required is a While Loop Statement.